 Do you think an active shooter incident can’t happen at your business?
 Think again.
 Active shooter events in workplaces have steadily increased over the years and are now five times more likely to happen than they were in 2000, per FBI data.
 Even the thought of such an event happening at your business can invoke many emotions.
 How would you respond?
 What can your business do to proactively prepare for this risk?

-This webinar will focus on what to do during a life-threatening situation.
-Risk management experts will provide insight on what happens physiologically and psychologically during an active shooter event and discuss tactics to help prevent loss of life.
+This webinar focuses on what to do during a life-threatening situation.
+Risk management experts and a police officer provide insight on what happens physiologically and psychologically during an active shooter event and discuss tactics to help prevent loss of life.